- 5 minutes to read

 Web Job example when not available.

-From within Nodinite, you can reconfigure the state evaluation on Resource level using the Expected State feature.
+From within Nodinite, you can reconfigure the state evaluation at the Resource level using the Expected State feature.

 Triggered Web Job

-Each Triggered Web Job in Azure maps to a Nodinite Resource, it can have any of the following states:
+Each Triggered Web Job in Azure maps to a Nodinite Resource.
+It can have any of the following states:

 State Status Description Actions